-- 2.1.1 The Outage planning process covers identification of Outage requirements for up to six years ahead (for complex schemes and National Electricity -Transmission System reinforcement) to the handover of the plan at day ahead into the Control Phase. - 2.1.2 Production of the Outage Plan (as described in section 4) shall include the production of detailed operational and work plans to enable each individual Outage to take place. - 2.1.3 NGET and each TO shall seek to resolve any Outage placement conflicts through collaboration with each other and any relevant Party.
+2.1.1 The Outage planning process covers identification of Outage requirements for up to six years ahead (for all known schemes and National Electricity Transmission System reinforcement) to the handover of the plan at day ahead into the Control Phase.
+More detail will be added when developing the plan in Years 1 & 2.

+2.1.2 Production of the Outage Plan (as described in Section 4 of this STCP) shall include the production of detailed operational and work plans to enable each individual Outage to take place.